xKURTx/Disaster-Response/README.md

 ## Results

 The data provided was highly unbalanced.
 Most of the existing catagories provided were in the related category (related, air_related, weather_related), accounting for roughly 77% of the categorized data.
 Many of the catagories had only a few positive classifications.
 Due to the unbalanced data, the accuracy for all catagories is high (above 90% for most categories), since the model simply predicts that the messages do not fall into these categories and since the majority of messages do not, this results in high accuracy.
-However, the proportion of positive examples that were correctly classified (recall) tends to be low since there simply isn't enough positive casses to train the model.
+However, the proportion of positive examples that were correctly classified (recall) tends to be low since there simply isn't enough positive cases to train the model.

 ![newplot](https://user-images.githubusercontent.com/91521736/150093300-ab54a06e-9c96-44bd-858f-3f0cbee32e7d.png)